 The road turns to the right, heads down to the red bridge, then up to the red gate.
 Cross the stile & leave Eastside for the time being.
-Follow the sandy track down the hill, crossing a few slightly boggy areas (with bridges!), as you make your way towards Bavelaw Castle.
+Follow the newly surfaced track down the hill as you make your way towards Bavelaw Castle.

 As you head down the track, keeping the stone wall to your right, pass through a gate and towards woodland.
 The second gate lies on the woodland boundary.
 Once through this gate, turn right along a farm track signposted Balerno.

 At the next junction an arrow-straight, tree-lined avenue follows the hill down toward Balerno.
 Follow the signs to Glencorse & Penicuik straight on and right at the corner toward Bavelaw Castle.
 Follow the castle wall past the entrance and through a gate onto the old pasture beyond.
 Head along the grassy track until it turns into a well worn footpath.
 Looking back offers glimpses of Bavelaw Castle in the trees.

 Returning to Eastside | The Green Cleugh

 The footpath heads through the rolling fields, gradually narrowing as the heather hills push the path into a narrow steep sided glen.
 This glen skirts the base of the Black hill and the Hare Hill.

 Peregrines and Waterfalls

 The Green Cleugh, with rugged rocky outcrops and picturesque waterfall, is home to the peregrines often seen hunting overhead.
 The waterfall on the Red Burn falls from the raised bog to the valley bottom. it is famed for its diverse and unusual flora as well as being a perfect picnicking spot.
 Following the meandering burn as the glen widens again into a wide grassy path towards Howe Cottage and Loganlea reservoir.